NilsVreman/dotfiles/README.md

 # Dotfiles

 This repo holds my dotfiles.
-They are specific to my needs but if you are a Python, Java, Ruby, Matlab or Bash programmer you might find something useful here.
+They are specific to my needs but if you are a Rust, Python, Julia, C, Lua, or Bash programmer you might find something useful here.

 ## Installation